Resources for Aging Professionals

 (B) describe the methods used to satisfy the service needs of the low-income minority older individuals described in subparagraph (A), including the plan to meet the needs of low-income minority older individuals with limited English proficiency.

 Based on the most recent U.S. Census and American Community Survey (ACS) data, approximately 80,000 low-income minority older adults live in Pennsylvania, of whom an estimated 23,248 speak English less than “very well.”
-According to ACS five-year estimates from the Penn State Data Center, 17,667 low-income minority adults age 60+ speak no English or speak it poorly.
+According to ACS five-year estimates, 17,667 low-income minority adults age 60+ speak no English or speak it poorly.

-The Pennsylvania Department of Aging (PDA) and the Area Agencies on Aging (AAAs) use demographic and service utilization data to identify the population and geographic distribution of low-income minority older adults, including those with limited English proficiency (LEP), in each Planning and Service Area (PSA).
+PDA and the AAAs use demographic and service utilization data to identify the population and geographic distribution of low-income minority older adults, including those with limited English proficiency (LEP), in each Planning and Service Area (PSA).
 This information guides targeted outreach and service delivery.

 To meet the needs of these populations, AAAs: